-17.32.
+1.32.
 Subsequent events

-Subsequent events is a hierarchy of four concepts which make up a subsequent event.
+The subsequent events component is a hierarchy of two concepts which make up a subsequent event.
 Each concept is reported three times, once for each of the three subsequent events.
 In this case the amount is not aggregated (i.e. it is not a member aggregation) as it would make no sense to aggregate the amount of all three subsequent events.
 This component does not intersect with any other component within the financial report.